In this article I will answer the question "Can Cats Eat Pepperoni?"

 The above listed ingredients you can find in a slice of pepperoni showcase the fact that, pepperoni is, obviously, not the best choice to give your little furry fella.

-Besides the listed ingredients, I also want to mention , that cats do not have the same amount of taste buds as a human.
-To be exact.
-A human has 9,000 taste buds as a cat has only 500 taste buds on her tongue (where else).
+Aside the listed ingredients, I also want to mention, cats do not have the same amount of taste buds as a human.
+A human has 9,000 taste buds as a cat has only 500 taste buds on her tongue.

 Maybe you have started to feed your little cat pepperoni once in a while and she did not show any of the listed symptoms.
 Well, consider yourself lucky!